-In a local representation of the quantum field, in very generality and mathematical and formal terms, the symmetry of the quantum system can formally only be broken from a formal process that either modifies the fundamental equation of state or the corresponding gauge fields, respectively, called gauge fixing \cite{ref-16}.
-In ideal Bose gases, such formal projection can, therefore, only be understood by picking out a certain phase variable by a spooky unphysical action, such as the definition of a mathematical variable by an external user.
-As shown in the sequel of the present theory, following the ansatz of a non-local order parameter, the occurrence of spontaneously broken gauge fields can be ideally explained in physical terms only assuming the convergence of the (independent) quantum fields to the Boltzmann equilibrium with a vanishing total chemical potential at constant particle number and temperature of the Bose gas.
-Thus, the symmetry of the considered wave field is spontaneously broken without defining a specific formal gauge of the wave field, but only from the physical constraint of the thermal equilibrium, while the underlying total symmetry of the wave field in complex number representation remains preserved.
+In a local representation of the quantum field, in very generality and mathematical and formal terms, the local symmetry of the quantum system can formally only be broken from a formal process that either modifies the fundamental equation of state or the corresponding gauge fields, respectively, called gauge fixing \cite{ref-16}.
+In non-interacting Bose gases, such formal projection can, therefore, not only be understood by picking out a certain phase variable by a spooky unphysical action, such as the definition of a mathematical variable by an external observer.
+As shown in the sequel of the present theory, following the ansatz of a non-local order parameter, the occurrence of spontaneously broken gauge fields can be ideally explained in physical terms by assuming the convergence of the (independent) quantum fields to the Boltzmann equilibrium with a vanishing total chemical potential at constant particle number and temperature of the Bose gas.
+Thus, the symmetry of the considered wave field is spontaneously broken not from defining a specific formal (zero) gauge of the wave field, but from the physical inset of quantum coherence at the thermal equilibrium, while the underlying total symmetry of the wave field in complex number representation remains preserved.
 Finally, the one-directional propagation of time is a direct formal consequence of the symmetry breaking of the Schr\"{o}dinger equation from the assumption of a Boltzmann equilibrium.